arees88/ML_Azure_P2_Operationalizing_ML/README.md

 - **The experiment is shown as completed**

     The AutoML experiment shows in the Azure ML Studio as completed.
-It run for 44 minutes and identified the Best model.
+It the experiment run for 44.5 minutes.

     ![alt text](screenshots/2.2_Experiment_completed_1.png)

-    The Best model has been identified as **VotingEnsemble** with **0.947** AUC:
+    The AutoML experiment identified the Best model which as **VotingEnsemble** with **0.947** AUC:

     ![alt text](screenshots/2.2_Experiment_completed_2.png)